AOjen/HtmlStarterkit/README.md

 ## Getting Started

-1. In Visual Studio, compile and the APIStarterKit and Website.
+1. In Visual Studio, compile and deploy the APIStarterKit and Website.
 Deploy the APIStarterKit and the Website to IIS server.
 	* APIStarterKit : Modified API to work with an HTML Deployment
 	* Website : An HTML Page rendering an Izenda page.